Ziggiphase001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Add script that gives user execution power
 Add script that let user and group execute and others read Add script that gives execution power to u g and o
+Add script that allow only others all access